graforlock/middlestone/README.md

 # [middlestone]()

-A simple middleware wrapper for `fetch` and other promise-based, HTTP libraries.
+A simple middleware for HTTP requests.
+Utilises `fetch` under the hood (fully polyfilled).